 Image credit: @macadish

 Day and Night Fried Kway Teow stands out from the crowd with its narrow kway teow that’s akin to pad thai.
-Other than the type of noodles used, the CKT ($3/$4) here is said to be on par with the other famed CKT stalls in Singapore, taste wise.
+Other than the type of noodles used, the CKT ($3.50/$4.50) here is on par with the other famed CKT stalls in Singapore, taste-wise.
 It is packed with ingredients, loaded with wok hei, and skewed towards a sweet and wet style.

 Address: 163 Bukit Merah Central, #02-41, Bukit Merah Central Food Centre, Singapore 150163